PyConPL/Book/2015/presentations/Whats_Eating_Python_performance/article.md

 Going for higher performance without a deeper reason may be just a waste of your time.
 So start with:

-  * stating your reasons (why do you need higher performance ?),
+  * stating your reasons (Why do you need higher performance ?),
-  * defining your goals (what would be an acceptable speed of your code?),
+  * defining your goals (What would be an acceptable speed of your code?),
   * estimating time and resources you are willing to spend to achieve defined goals.

 Re-evaluate all the pros and cons.

 ## Test, Measure, Track Down bottlenecks, Fix

-A starting point for optimization is a running code which gives correct results.
+A starting point for optimisation is a running code which gives correct results.
-Having that you should prepare a regression test suite, which will stand on guard of the correctness of your code during the optimization.
+Having that you should prepare a regression test suite, which will stand on guard of the correctness of your code during the optimisation.

-Then rest of the optimization process may be summarized as:
+Then rest of the optimisation process may be summarized as:

   1. Test if the code works correctly.
   2. Measure execution time and if code is not fast enough use profiler to identify the bottlenecks.